rustaceanrob/blog3/src/content/blog/14-swift-sync/index.md

 (0 + I - I) % m == 0
 ```

-With this single 256-bit aggregate, we can say the following: If someone gave me the correct hints for the UTXO set, the input `OutPoint` we hash and subtract from the aggregate will be the same as the output `OutPoint` we hash and add to the aggregate, in which case our aggregate will be `0` when arriving at the stop hash.
+With this single 256-bit aggregate, we can say the following: If someone gave us the correct hints for the UTXO set, the input `OutPoint` we hash and subtract from the aggregate will be the same as the output `OutPoint` we hash and add to the aggregate, in which case our aggregate will be `0` when arriving at the stop hash.
 At this point, you may want to review the algorithm once more.

 # Observations